 Please send photos that: -- are high resolution, i.e. please don't send ones that you have made smaller or compressed for the web.
 The larger the better!
 At least 500 pixels wide would be great! -- show the finished project on a person!
 Some exceptions are made on dress forms, but the BEST ones are on people, and preferably without the heads cut off ;-) -- are well-lit and in focus -- show your hard work to its best advantage!
 (PLEASE check out previous gallery photos to see what kinds of photos we are seeking. . . )

-If your photo(s) are selected, you will need to give us permission to use your photo(s).
+If your photo(s) are selected, you will be notified and you will need to give us permission to use your photo(s).
+Please understand that we can't choose every submission, as we can get too many submissions for some of the same patterns.

 We can't wait to see the lovely finished items!
 Thanks so much for your submissions.